Do Certain Medications Boost Ketamine’s Effects? Here’s What We Know

 Answer:

-As of right now, the research done into the efficacy of Spravato has been agnostic into the specific medication used alongside it.
+As of right now, the research done into the efficacy of Spravato has been agnostic to the specific medication used alongside it.
 And so there is no evidence presently that suggests that one medication or another works better.
-The take-home here is that if a person avails himself, herself, themselves of a medication to help support recovery and incorporate Spravato.
+The take-home here is that if a person uses a medication to help support recovery alongside Spravato.
 The medication should be targeted towards the symptoms someone has.
 People should check in to make sure that the side effects of the medications may not be augmented or compounded by Spravato.
-So for example, if someone is taking a medication that causes sedation, one would just want to be mindful that the spider didn't double down on that side effect.
+So for example, if someone is taking a medication that causes sedation, one would just want to be mindful that Spravato didn't double down on that side effect.
 Or if a medication caused heart rate elevations or blood pressure elevations, that Spravato may not double down on that particular side effect.
 But by and large, there are no specific medications that work better paired with Spravato per the evidence base.

 There may be some medications and this is highly theoretical that help to work synergistically with ketamine and esketamine which is Spravato.
-Medications that promote the release of brain derived neurotrphic factors such as fluoxitine or mortazzipene may and again this is just the highly theoretical help supports Spravato but nothing is so declarative that a person would choose a medication based on their intent to take spat.
+Medications that promote the release of brain-derived neurotrophic factor such as fluoxetine or mirtazapine may — and again, this is highly theoretical — help support Spravato but nothing is so declarative that a person would choose a medication based on their intent to take Spravato.
 It's most important to find a medication that is the most tolerable and addresses best the symptoms that someone has.
 And Spravato, as per my experience, tends to play pretty well with most medications.
 The one caveat is you just want to make sure that side effects from one medication wouldn't be compounded by taking Spravato.